Lower Back Pain Injections

 If you are suffering from lower back pain, there are several treatment options available to help heal the pain.

 One option is called a lumbar epidural steroid injection and it is used to help relieve chronic lower back pain.
 The injection helps to reduce the inflammation around the spinal nerves.
-Prior to receiving the spinal injection Gilbert patients may be given a local anesthetic and/or saline along with the steroid medication to give immediate pain relief and flush the area of inflammatory agents.
+Prior to receiving the spinal injection Arizona patients may be given a local anesthetic and/or saline along with the steroid medication to give immediate pain relief and flush the area of inflammatory agents.
 Learn more about lumbar epidural steroid injections in the video below.

 The best lower back pain treatments range from non-invasive lifestyle changes to more interventional treatments.
 Many are done in combination with other therapies